fieldtrip/website/tutorial/cluster_permutation_timelock.md

        ft_topoplotER(cfg, raweffectFICvsFC);
     end

 In this for-loop, cfg.xlim defines the time interval of each subplot.
 The variables pos_int and neg_int boolean vectors indicating which channels of pos and neg are significant in the time interval of interest.
 This is defined in cfg.highlightchannel.
 The for-loop plots 20 subplots covering a time interval of 50 ms each.
-Running this for-loop creates the following figur
+Running this for-loop creates the following figure:

 {% include image src="/assets/img/tutorial/cluster_permutation_timelock/clusperm_erf_topos_raweffect_ficvsfc_ax_subj1_new.png" width="700" %}